osplanning-data-standards/GTFS-PLUS/files/vehicles_ft.md

 | | `stairs` - indicates the bus floor is above the loading platform height, and/or there are stairs from the door to the bus floor.
 | | `steep_stairs` - indicates there are steep stairs to a bus floor, as typically found on a high-floor commuter bus.
 | `door_time` | Integer representation of seconds for doors to open and close, usually between 2 and 5 seconds.
 This is a TCQSM parameter used to calculate dwell time.
-| `acceleration` | Float value indicating the acceleration of the vehicle in miles/hour/second
+| `acceleration` | Float. alue indicating the acceleration of the vehicle in miles/hour/second
-| `deceleration` | Float value indicating the deceleration of the vehicle in miles/hour/second
+| `deceleration` | Float.
+Value indicating the deceleration of the vehicle in miles/hour/second
-| `dwell_formula` | String value.
+| `dwell_formula` | String.
 Can specify a scalar in seconds(e.g., 0, 30), an equation based on boards and alights that returns seconds, or a string to specify a default calculation type (e.g., "TCQSM" to refer to the Transit Capacity and Quality of Service Manual).
 If the column or value are left blank, or specified as `static`, no assumption about dwell time is made.